In a tremendously gentle way, Focusing opens unexpected and surprising insights regarding issues in which one feels

 What Happens in a Focusing Session:

 Typically a Focusing Session lasts one hour (many do 1/2 hour).
 The companion guides the Focuser into the Felt Sense, which includes physical sensations, images, thoughts, emotions, and memories, all of which naturally and spontaneously arise while quietly “listening” into the body.

 From time to time the Focuser expresses what comes to his or her attention while listening to the felt sense.
 Both, the companion and the Focuser allow a lot of time, space, and silence.
 The clear felt sense slowly grows and emerges out of an initially fuzzy impression.
-That what is familiar pops up quickly, that what is new is subtler and slower to make its way to the Focusers awareness.
-When a shift happens, something like a deep breath, a relief, a lightness is experienced in the mind, emotion and body, and a hidden knowledge becomes available to the conscious mind.
+That what is familiar arises quickly, that what is new is subtler and slower to make its way to the Focusers awareness.
+When a shift happens, something like a deep breath, a relief, a lightness is experienced in the mind, emotion, and body, and a hidden knowing or understanding becomes available to the conscious mind.

 After a Series of Focusing Sessions – Now What:

 The Roots of Focusing:

-Focusing has been developed since the 1960s, within the framework of client centered psychotherapy, by Eugene T. Gendlin, professor of philosophy and psychology at the University of Chicago.
+Within the framework of client-centered psychotherapy, Focusing has been developed since the 1960s by Eugene T. Gendlin, professor of philosophy and psychology at the University of Chicago.

-He initiated an extensive research study, in search of reasons why therapy was life changing for some but not for others.
+Under the supervision of Carl Rogers, Gene Gendin initiated an extensive research study, in search of reasons why therapy was life-changing for some but not for others.
 He discovered that the missing piece for those who remained stuck was the lacking capacity of contacting their inner felt sense.
-As a consequence he developed Focusing, through which contacting the felt sense is learned, to then either be used as sole technique, or to be taken into any other self-exploring practice.
+As a consequence he developed Focusing through which contacting the felt sense is learned, to then either be used as a sole technique or to be taken into any other self-exploring practice.